DroidSoul/ProductApp/README.md

 The following functionality is completed:

 * [X] First screen should contain a List of all the products returned by the service call.
-  *used recyclerview, Async HTTP, Picasso
+  ***used recyclerview, Async HTTP, Picasso
 * [X] The list should support Lazy Loading.
 When scrolled to the bottom of the list, start lazy loading next page of products and append it to the list.
-   *used pagination, enlesscrolling
+   ***used pagination, enlesscrolling
 * [X] When a product is clicked, it should go to the second screen.
-   *used intent to go to the 2nd screen together with information of product lists and position.
+   ***used intent to go to the 2nd screen together with information of product lists and position.
-* [X] Second screen should display details of the product. name, product image, price, rating, reviewcount, in stock info, description
+* [X] Second screen should display details of the product.
+   ***name, product image, price, rating, reviewcount, in stock info, description
 * [X] We should be able to swipe to next/previous items on this screen.
-   *Tried two approaches here:
+   ***Tried two approaches here:
    1, detailactivity, used tablayout/viewpager with three fragments so that user can swip to previous/next.
    2, (preferred)detailactivity2, used another horizontal recyclerview with each item occupying whole screen. user can swip to previous/next products and more.
 * [X] Handling orientation changes efficiently will be a plus.
-   * orientation changes destroy activity, thus it will be beneficial to retain recyclerview position by saving/restoring layoutmanager instancestate. detailactivity gets list/position from mainactivity, so no problem there.
+   *** orientation changes destroy activity, thus it will be beneficial to retain recyclerview position by saving/restoring layoutmanager instancestate. detailactivity gets list/position from mainactivity, so no problem there.
 * [X] Animation
-    *Added Ripple effect for item selection and shared elements transition animation.
+    ***Added Ripple effect for item selection and shared elements transition animation.
 Lots of things can be done here.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

-Portrait mode: https://i.imgur.com/GUAsAC8.gif (please click this one if content length exceeded)
+walkthrough : https://i.imgur.com/GUAsAC8.gif (please click this one if content length exceeded)

 <img src='https://i.imgur.com/GUAsAC8.gif' title='Video Walkthrough' width='806' alt='Video Walkthrough' />